johakim-azix/Entertainment-web-app-frontend/README.md

 - Setting up auth session with refresh and access token

-#### step 4 : Link the frontend to the backend,  State management
+#### Step 4 : Link the frontend to the backend,  State management, Authentication
-I've completed the frontend side with state management, events etc...
+- Completing the store logic
+- Implementing logic for the user session with refresh, access token, and required redirection.

+#### Step 5 : Testing and Deployment
+- App testing the app and made some adjustments.
+- Domain name registration.
+- Subdomain creation.
+- Digital ocean droplet creation, domain to server name linking.
+- Droplet configuration : user creation, setting ssh authentication, installing Git, Node, Vue, MongoDb, Nginx.
+- Pulling projects from github, setting up permission.
+- Installing dependencies and building projects .
+- Executing seeder on db so as to add records on media collection
+- Individually launching app
+- Setting up Nginx configurations, and server blocs

 ### Built with